AmarDange/Brain-Refreshment-Game/README.md

 </details>

- 6. If user choose "game option "0" (computer quiz game), a short message will be displayes to thanks and user can exit game.
+ 6. If user choose "game option "0" (to exit game), a short message will be displayed to thanks and user can exit game.

 <details>
 <summary>Entering Option 0 to exit</summary>